-Can run WinBuilder/WinPE without needing any .ini file (and UEFI-boot if payload supports it)
+Can run WinBuilder/WinPE (and UEFI-boot if payload supports it)

-No UEFI-bootloader is used, so Secure Boot should work if the payload contains signed EFI boot files
+No UEFI-bootloader is used, so Secure Boot will work if the payload contains signed EFI boot files (unless rEFInd is added)

 If your USB drive has a write-protect switch, you can switch in a .imgPTN file first and then write-protect the drive before booting from it.